leighmacdonald/gbans/docs/INSTALL.md

 Copy the example configuration `gbans_example.yml` and name it `gbans.yml`.
 It should be in the same directory as the binary.
 Configure it as desired.
-Discord is currently highly recommended, at least until the webui is created.
+Discord is currently highly recommended, at least until the webui is more feature complete.

 #### Adding servers